 PTIs are also recruited internally from within the ranks of the NZ Army Regular Force.
 If you are already in the Army, you can register your interest with your Regional Physical Training Adviser (RPTA).
 Approval to attend the New Zealand Army Physical Training Corps Selection Board is subject to the approval of the RPTA.

-A recognised tertiary level qualification (minimum of Certificate/Diploma) in Sport Science, Sports, Exercise or Physical Education, and two years industry experience as an instructor or coach, will increase your chances of selection for this competitive role.
+A recognised tertiary level qualification (minimum of Certificate/Diploma) in Sport Science, Sports, Exercise or Physical Education.

 - You must be medically fit for service.